|HMRC Reference:Notice 700/62 (July 2013)||View Change History|

 self-biller being supplied with goods from another Member State

-be aware that the self-billed invoice may establish the time of acquisition in the same way as an invoice issued by the supplier.
-You will find more about the time of acquisition in section 4 of Notice 725 The Single Market.
+be aware that the self-billed invoice may establish the time of acquisition in the same way as an invoice the supplier issued would.
+You can find more information about the time of acquisition in section 4 of Notice 725 The Single Market.

 self-billee supplying goods to another Member State

-self-biller being supplied with goods from a country outside the EC
+self-biller being supplied with goods from a country outside the EU

-familiarise yourself with the rules on import VAT in Notice 702 Imports.
-You may also need to check what information your supplier will need you to include in the invoices you raise on his behalf so that they will be acceptable to his own tax authorities as evidence of export.
+familiarise yourself with the rules about import VAT in Notice 702 Imports.
+You may also need to check what information your supplier will need you to include in the invoices you raise on his behalf so that they will be acceptable to his own tax authority as evidence of export.

-self-billee making supplies of goods to a country outside the EC
+self-billee making supplies of goods to a country outside the EU

 meet the requirements for documentary evidence of export.
 These are explained in section 2 of Notice 703 Exports and removals of goods from the United Kingdom.